codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-tq1.md

 The tester will validate the following for the `ACL GETUSER` command:

-- The response complies with the response format of the`ACL GETUSER` command.
+- The response complies with the response format of the `ACL GETUSER` command.
-- The `flags` array in the response contains the flag`on`.
+- The `flags` array in the response contains the flag `on`.
-- The `flags` array in the response does not conain the flag `nopass` before the `ACL SETUSER foo nopass` command is sent.
+- The `flags` array in the response does not contain the flag `nopass` before the `ACL SETUSER foo nopass` command is sent.
 - The `flags` array in the response contains the flag `nopass` after the `ACL SETUSER foo nopass` command is sent.
 - The passwords array contains the SHA-256 hash of the string `foospassword` before the `ACL SETUSER foo nopass` command is sent.
 - The passwords array is empty after the `ACL SETUSER foo nopass` command is sent.